-Undergraduate students receiving New York State Aid for Part-Time Study (APTS) must also meet BOTH satisfactory academic progress and program pursuit requirements.
+Undergraduate students receiving New York State Aid for Part-Time Study (APTS) must also meet both satisfactory academic progress and program pursuit requirements.
+In order to be eligible for State aid the following semester you must meet the program pursuit every semester.